AndyBlightLeeds/px4-ros2-drone-simulation/docker/README.md

 Once the container is started, you can get a bash user prompt using `connect.bash`.

-NOTES:
+## NOTES

-The code repo is outside the docker and is mounted on to `/home/user/`.
+1. The code repo is outside the docker and is mounted on to `/home/user/`.
+1. The docker build is done in two parts for speed reasons.
+   1. The first image built is ROS2 Eloquent desktop.
+This build takes about 15 minutes even on a fast PC so it is worth spending the extra time getting it built and out of the way.
+This image can also be used for other projects.
+   2. The second build uses the first image as a starting point and so takes much less time to build.